Unipotent $\ell$-blocks for simply-connected $p$-adic groups: (d,1) -theory

 \begin{Pro} \begin{enumerate} \item If $d$ is odd: Then the $d$-cuspidal unipotent characters are precisely those where $\Sigma$ is itself a $d$-core.
 Moreover, two characters are in the same $d$-series if and only if they have the same $d$-core. \item If $d$ is even: Then the $d$-cuspidal unipotent characters are precisely those where $\Sigma$ is itself a $d/2$-cocore.
 Moreover, two characters are in the same $d$-series if and only if they have the same $d/2$-cocore. \end{enumerate} \end{Pro}

 \begin{proof} This is proved in the proof of Theorem 3.2 in \cite{bmm}. \end{proof}

 Now let us compute the unipotent $\dun$-series.
-The first case is when $d$ is odd.
+The first case is when $d$ is odd (the linear prime case).
 To obtain the $d$-series we need to take the $d$-core of the symbols by the proposition \ref{prodseriescore}.
 We also obtain the 1-series by taking the 1-core.
 But two symbols which have the same $d$-core have the same 1-core, so each unipotent 1-series is a $\dun$-series.